Why Film in Hungary?

 Szeged Filming

-historic landmarks, local countryside, and dune-lined beaches for lifestyle stories
+Rolling vineyards, historic cellars, and castle towns for lifestyle stories

 Planning a multi-location production across Hungary?